-The Okanogan-Wenatchee National Forest gets its name from the two rivers that flow through it, the Okanogan River and the Wenatchee River.
+The Okanogan-Wenatchee National Forest has two rivers flowing through it: the Okanogan River and the Wenatchee River.

 Hiking in the Okanogan-Wenatchee National Forest

 Hiking in the Okanogan-Wenatchee National Forest is an absolute must.
 There are 8 miles of barrier-free trails and 1,285 miles of wilderness trails!
-With the scenery and a mass of wildlife to discover, you will surely enjoy the hiking experience offered in the Okanogan-Wenatchee National Forest.
+With the scenery and a mass of wildlife to discover, you will surely enjoy the hiking experience offered in this forest.

 Here are some of the most popular hiking trails in the Okanogan-Wenatchee National Forest: